 - Human subjects education certification for key personnel, if applicable.

 - Updated/new Human Subjects Research section, if applicable.
 Be sure to address all of the required points, as in your original application.

 - Updated copy of Data and Safety Monitoring Plan (DSMP) for all clinical research studies, if applicable.
 Please note that a named Safety Officer, who is not directly involved in the proposed clinical study, must be included in the updated DSMP.

-- If applicable, address the required five points for the use of vertebrate animals.
+- If applicable, address the required four points for the use of vertebrate animals.
 This section of the application needs to include information about the animal facilities at the new institution.

 - Submit a plan for your training in the Responsible Conduct of Research (RCR) at the new institution.
 Please submit a document (numbered 1 through 5) that addresses ALL of the required five points.
 For specific details see either the SF424 application instructions or the recent NIH Guide Notice on RCR policy.

 - If applicable, a list of equipment (which was purchased in whole or in part with grant funds and had an acquisition cost of $5,000 or more) to be transferred from the original grantee institution.
 Such a listing in the application represents acceptance of title to the transferred equipment.
 NIH may request additional information necessary to accomplish its review of the request.

 - For mentored K awards include letters from (1) your new mentor(s) that details his/her role; (2) your new Department Chair detailing the institutional commitment; and (3) your original mentor(s) if he/she will remain involved with your career development award.